 Log file analysis examines your server's raw request records to reveal exactly how search engine crawlers interact with your site.
 By understanding which pages Googlebot visits, how often, and which it ignores, you can make smarter decisions about crawl budget allocation across thousands of product and category pages.

 Start by obtaining raw server log files from your hosting provider or CDN, then use a log analysis tool to filter crawler traffic by user agent.
 Look for high crawl frequency on low-value URLs, repeated errors like 404s or 500s, and important product or category pages that bots rarely visit.
-Similar AI's agents can act on these insights automatically, adjusting internal linking and prioritizing content improvements to guide crawlers toward your most valuable pages.
+Similar AI's agents can act on the platform's analytical insights - including crawl data among other signals - to automatically adjust internal linking and help prioritize page optimizations that guide crawlers toward your most valuable pages.

 Look for patterns where Googlebot repeatedly crawls low-value URLs such as faceted navigation parameters, duplicate product variants, or paginated archives that add no unique content.
 Redirecting crawler attention away from these URLs and toward your highest-value pages helps Similar AI's agents ensure the pages they create and optimize actually get indexed promptly.

-Core category pages, high-margin product pages, and newly created content pages should receive the highest crawl frequency.
-If your logs show crawlers spending cycles on thin or outdated pages, the Cleanup Agent can identify and consolidate that content so crawl budget shifts toward revenue-generating URLs.
+Core category pages, high-margin product pages, and newly created content pages typically benefit from higher crawl frequency.
+If your logs show crawlers spending cycles on thin or outdated pages, the Cleanup Agents can identify and consolidate that content so your site stays focused on revenue-generating URLs.

-Pages with strong internal link equity tend to be crawled more frequently and reliably, as shown directly in your log data.
-The Linking Agent builds contextually relevant internal links across your catalog, which you can validate through log file analysis to confirm crawlers are following the intended paths through your site structure.
+Pages with strong internal link equity tend to be crawled more frequently, and you can often confirm this in your log data.
+The Linking Agent coordinates multiple data-driven strategies - using GSC data, SERP similarity, crawl data, and revenue signals - to build contextually relevant internal links that distribute authority, boost high-value pages, and help users discover related products across your catalog, which you can validate through log file analysis to confirm crawlers are following the intended paths through your site structure.

-For sites with 3,000 or more products, reviewing log data at least monthly helps you catch crawl anomalies before they affect rankings.
+For larger e-commerce sites with many products, reviewing log data at least monthly helps you catch crawl anomalies before they affect rankings.
 Running analysis after major site changes - such as new pages generated by the New Pages Agent or large catalog updates - ensures search engines are discovering and processing those changes as expected.